h2oai/sparkling-water/doc/src/site/sphinx/deployment/azure_hdi.rst

 Troubleshooting Tips
 ''''''''''''''''''''

-- If H2O Flow link does not work and only shows the H2O documentation after the H2O cluster creation, clean your browser cache and try again.
+- If the H2O Flow link does not work and only shows the H2O documentation after the H2O cluster creation, clean your browser cache and try again.
 - Make sure that the cluster has enough resources to allocate to your Spark application.
-Do not allocate more than 75% of the worker’s RAM to the spark application, otherwise it can fail.
+Do not allocate more than 75% of the worker’s RAM to the spark application, otherwise, it can fail.
 - For more information about the cluster available resources, go to **http://<ClusterName>.azurehdinsight.net**.